droglenc/NCHighways/Syllabus-Current.md

 * Environment -- [Classroom Conduct and Academic Integrity](#classroom-conduct-and-academic-integrity), [Work Outside of Class](#work-outside-of-class), [Title IX Statement](#title-ix-statement), [COVID-19 Statement](#covid-19-statement)

 ----

+## Time and Location
+This course meets nearly every Thursday (see [modules tab](modules) for exact dates) from 3-4pm in room 125 of the Larson-Juhl Center for the Science and Environment (LJCSE125).

 ## Course Description
 Northland Highways is a college transition-themed first-year seminar course that introduces students to the Northland College mission, acclimates them to the campus community and the northland region, and prepares them for academic, social, and personal success in college.
 Northland Highways builds on the foundational work of Outdoor Orientation and is part of the broader continuum of transition programming for new students.